nosqlbench/nosqlbench-docs/docs/services/docs/bindings/funcref_general.md

 - long -> Binomial(int: trials, double: p, String[]...: modslist) -> int

-## ByteBufferToHex
+## ByteBufferSizedHashed

-Convert the contents of the input ByteBuffer to a String as hexadecimal.
+Create a ByteBuffer from a long input based on a provided size function.
+As a 'Sized' function, the first argument is a function which determines the size of the resulting ByteBuffer.
+As a 'Hashed' function, the input value is hashed again before being used as value.

+- long -> ByteBufferSizedHashed(int: size) -> java.nio.ByteBuffer
+  - *example:* `ByteBufferSizedHashed(16)`
+  - *Functionally identical to HashedtoByteBuffer(16) but using dynamic sizing implementation*
+  - *example:* `ByteBufferSizedHashed(HashRange(10, 14))`
+  - *Create a ByteBuffer with variable limit (10 to 14)*

-- java.nio.ByteBuffer -> ByteBufferToHex() -> String
+- long -> ByteBufferSizedHashed(Object: sizeFunc) -> java.nio.ByteBuffer

 ## CSVFrequencySampler